-When it comes to social media networks, LinkedIn is the place to be for expanding your contacts and discovering new opportunities.
-And with LinkedIn’s 430 million+ users, finding ways to stand out from the crowd is key.
+When it comes to professional social media networks, LinkedIn is the place to be for expanding your contacts and discovering new opportunities.
+And with close to 500 million+ users, finding ways to stand out from the crowd is key.

 I help our employees – from recent grads to seasoned professionals – spruce up their presences and maintain robust, high quality LinkedIn profiles.
 An important tool for WinterWyman recruiters, LinkedIn is equally essential for jobseekers at any career level.

 My number one tip is to put in the time!
 Consider scheduling an hour in your calendar in the coming days to focus on your profile and remind yourself to look back at this blog.
 Then, set a quarterly reminder to stay on track.

 Ready to get started?
 Here are my suggestions:

 Just like “real life” first impressions, your profile photo is somewhere to show your audience who you are.
 There’s a chance you could meet your LinkedIn connections in-person someday – especially if you’re job searching – so make sure they’ll recognize you.